Be-Prepared/Be-Prepared.github.io/README.md

     * Automatically will use high resolution locations (GPS) and will calculate your speed and heading even when the device doesn't support these fields.
     * Ability to change field functions (especially for Geocaching and the Geocaching merit badge).
 See field functions section (below) for more information.
     * Keeps the screen enabled while navigating to a point.
     * Allows you to average a series of points for a location.
+This uses a [Kalman filter] and it is best to get readings for several minutes or even up to an hour.
+The averages start over with each set of readings and does not build upon previous readings.

 ![Barcode Reader](screenshots/barcode-reader.png)